MarcocciaAndrea/Euklid/README.md

 - Looking ahead, enhancing these models involves deepening their understanding of the stock market, encompassing both dynamic and financial perspectives.
 This expansion enables the models to forecast based on critical insights that highlight market context and intrinsic characteristics, which are often obscured by price data alone.

-- To conclued, the concept of the caotic system in the context of the stock market becomes relevant given the unpredictability of market dynamics.
+- To conclude, the concept of the caotic system in the context of the stock market becomes relevant given the unpredictability of market dynamics.
 Even having a model that would predict perfectly the market, in a long-range distance the accuracy wuold back to medrioce values.